Measuring DMT Formation in Humans

 Noradrenaline (norepinephrine) has been documented to have a direct impact on melatonin synthesis.
 There are a handful of studies that showcase the relationship of the analgesic effect of 5-methoxy-N,N-dimethyltryptamine (5-meo-DMT) and noradrenaline (Brain Research - 1985, Physiology & Behavior - 1987).
 There are also peripheral studies showcasing noradrenaline levels fluctuating based on bouts of hyperventilation which might concur with REM sleep periods.

 Pinoline is proposed to be derived from melatonin and is classified as a monoamine oxidase-A (MAO-A) inhibitor.
 Being an endogenous MAOI, it would seem important to decipher the fluctuations of this compound (albeit trace) preceding and during moments of REM sleep as MAOI prevents the deamination of DMT.
 A 1984 study in the journal Experimental Eye Research observed the fact that melatonin and pinoline occurred in similar quantities in the retina of the human eye.
 A 2008 study in the journal Current Biology alludes to the fact that MAO-A activity is regulated by circadian-clock components.
-Tribulin A, Neurocatin, Harman, Tryptoline, and Isoquinolium derivatives are additional endogenously produced MAO-A inhibitors while Phosphatidylserine, Quinolic Acid, and Tribulin B are MAO-B inhibitors that should also be monitored.
+In addition to Pinoline, there are the following MAO-A inhibitors Tryptoline, Harmane, Neurocatin, Tribulin A, Isoquilonium Derivatives (Salsolinol, 1MeTIQ) & MAO-B inhibitors: Phosphatidylserine, Quinolinic Acid, Tribulin B.

 Hypothesis: The dream state is preceded by saturation of melatonin levels in the brain and it’s fluids.
 If melatonin and dopamine occur in antagonistic form, perhaps the dream state occurs from moments in which levels of both hormones are elevated for brief periods of time.
-Being that pinoline formation would signify the protection of DMT from breakdown from monoamine oxidases we would presume that this compound would be measurably greater during moments of REM compared to sleep stages 1-4.
+MAO-A (especially) and MAO-B activity should be measured in platelets and various brain regions post-sleep, during all sleep stages and REM sleep.
+This is important to understand the mechanisms of endogenous MAOI release and the timing that potentially coincides with “dream sleep”.
+Brain tissue sampling is obviously very invasive so platelet and plasma measurements would be realistic for human studies.
+A 1993 study in Neuroscience and a 1997 study in Pharmacology Biochemistry and Behaviour (both rat studies) observed that REM sleep deprivation altered MAO-A activity in various regions of the brain.
 Noradrenaline release appears to be affected by respiration rate but we would need to take blood samples within very timely parameters (2 minute increments) to verify fluctuations.
 There are likely many other molecules (ex. gamma-aminobutyric acid, acetylcholine) that would coincide with DMT synthesis that could be added to the testing panel in order to garner a more accurate picture of mechanisms.

 6. Gene Expression via Epigenetic Principles